-11. Obtain bank deposit slips for the fiscal year and scan the deposit slips to identify and report whether there are any deposits that appear to be proceeds of bank loans, bonds, or like indebtedness.
-If such proceeds are identified, obtain from management evidence of approval by the State Bond Commission, and report any exceptions.
+11. Obtain bank deposit slips for the fiscal year, and sean the deposit slips in order to identify and report whether there are any deposits that appear to be proceeds of bank loans, bonds, or like indebtedness.
+If any such proceeds are identified, obtain from management evidence of approval by the State Bond Commission, and report any exceptions.

-We inspected copies of all bank deposit slips for the year ended May 31, 2022 and identified no deposits which appeared to be proceeds of bank loans, bonds, or like indebtedness.
+We obtained copies of all bank deposit slips for the year ended May 31.
+2023 and identified no deposits that appeared to be proceeds of bank loans, bonds, or like indebtedness.